 FPUC has proposed a change in net salvage from -20 percent to -10 percent, which reflects a reduction in cost of removal.
 Although this change diverges from the industry average, FPUC's own experience shows moderate amounts of salvage and cost of removal.
-The company's proposed change in salvage is appropriate.
+Therefore, we approve the proposed change.